ubuntu/WSL/docs/guides/autoinstall.md

 ubuntupreview.exe install --autoinstall .\conf.yaml
 ```

 After some seconds we should have an instance of Mantic Minotaur ready.
 Notice that the autoinstallation won’t execute a shell after completion, it will just quit the launcher.
-That behavior fits into unattended setup scenarios.
+That behaviour fits into unattended setup scenarios.

 Running a command with sudo demonstrates that the password was set to “ubuntu” as we would expect.